 5 Best Tips for Getting Started with Microsoft PowerApps

 Are you getting started with Microsoft 365 Microsoft PowerApps services or considering replacing a third-party application with a Power Platform solution?
-Well here are 5 useful tips related to “Canvas” PowerApps that you should be aware of to help you along the way of becoming a PowerApps guru.
+Well here are 5 useful tips related to “Canvas” PowerApps that you should be aware of to help you along the way of becoming a PowerApps consulting guru.

 1. Mobile vs Tablet PowerApps